nightrome/cocostuff10k/README.md

 4. Add the code folder to your Matlab path: `startup();`
 5. Run the demo script in Matlab `demo_cocoStuff();`
 6. The script displays an image, its thing, stuff and thing+stuff annotations, as well as the image captions.

+### JSON Format
+Alternatively, we also provide annotations in the [COCO-style JSON format](http://mscoco.org/dataset/#download) above.
+These are created from the .mat file annotations using [this Python script](https://github.com/nightrome/cocostuff/blob/master/dataset/code/convertAnnotationsJSON.py).
+These only include stuff annotations, but no thing annotations.
+We encode every stuff class present in an image as a single annotation using the RLE encoding format of COCO.
+Version 1.1 indicates that for compatibility with COCO, the stuff classes take the indices 92 - 182 (formerly 82 - 172).
+Note that COCO has 91 classes (some of which were removed, because they were not frequent enough).

 ### Label Hierarchy
 The hierarchy of labels is stored in `CocoStuffClasses`.
 To visualize it, run `CocoStuffClasses.showClassHierarchyStuffThings()` (also available for just stuff and just thing classes) in Matlab.
 The output should look similar to the following figure: